Mason grabbed over double sale of land

 The prosecution said the complainant informed Evelyn that she and her husband had purchased the said land, but Evelyn paid no heed to her because Evelyn claimed she bought the land from Addison.

-A report was made to the police and the accused person was arrested.
+A report was made to the Police and the accused person were arrested.

 The prosecution said during investigations, it was established that Addison sold the land in question to the complainant and later to Evelyn at GHC100,000.